 Once again, the semi-structured environment was considered important by the dance teacher: "You have to have a clear structure for our children to be able to have that moment to explore because they know that when it's starting, and they do know when it's finishing and in the middle it can be that freedom".
 Contrarily to cycle 1, however, where the supporting TAs offered minimal support and encouraged children's explorations, it was found that one TA in this study might have negatively affected the experience of some children.
-For this reason, i.e., Alice's TA was asked not to accompany Alice in session 5, as both the dance teacher and the first author thought that she was working against some children at times e.g., as noted by the dance teacher, "she didn't make a relationship with anybody" and "I think at the beginning she overpowered Alice".
+For this reason, that is, Alice's TA was asked not to accompany Alice in session 5, as both the dance teacher and the first author thought that she was working against some children at times for example, as noted by the dance teacher, "she did not make a relationship with anybody" and "I think at the beginning she overpowered Alice".
 This issue, albeit it might seem irrelevant, highlights the importance of designing for the whole ecology and not just the technology.

-7.3 OLLY MAZI: Reflections on findings
+7.3 Olly Mazi: Reflections on Findings